bo0ts/mango/doc/source/build-source-windows.rst

-Download the source, say to *C:\\src\\mango.tar.gz* (if using another location, substitute the containing directory for *C:\\src\\* and the archive name for *mango.tar.gz* where apropriate). open a MinGW shell (for instance by selecting "MinGW > MinGW Shell" from the Program Files menu), cd into */c/src/* and untar the archive with:
+Download the source, say to *C:\\src\\mango.tar.gz* (if using another location, substitute the containing directory for *C:\\src\\* and the archive name for *mango.tar.gz* where appropriate). open a MinGW shell (for instance by selecting "MinGW > MinGW Shell" from the Program Files menu), cd into */c/src/* and untar the archive with: